 Glioblastoma can be difficult to treat since some cells may respond well to certain therapies, while others may not be affected at all.
 Because of this, the treatment plan for glioblastoma may combine several approaches.

 The first step in treating glioblastoma is a surgical procedure to make a diagnosis, to relieve pressure on the brain, and to safely remove as much tumor as possible.
 Glioblastomas are diffuse and have finger-like tentacles that infiltrate the brain, which makes them very difficult to remove completely.
 This is particularly true when the tumors are growing near important regions of the brain that control functions such as language and movement/coordination.

 Radiation and chemotherapy are used to slow down the growth of residual tumor after surgery and for tumors that cannot be removed with surgery.
-Additional treatments such as angiogenesis inhibitors may be used for tumors that recur or those that are non-responsive as a second-line agent.
-Tumor Treating Fields (TTFields) may be also be offered especially for recurrent tumors in adults.
+Tumor Treating Fields (TTFields) may be also be offered in combination with chemotherapy.

 With standard treatment, median survival for adults with glioblastoma, IDH-wildtype, is approximately 11-15 months.